Building Permits - FAQs

 Do I need a permit to erect a fence?

 A fence 6’ and under does not require a permit.
 A fence over 6’ and up to 8’ requires a building permit.
 Fences over 8' require a Special Permit with approval from the Zoning Board of Appeals.
-The Building Department strongly suggests and strongly recommends that you erect a fence one foot in from your property line for maintenance purposes.
+The Building Department strongly suggests and strongly recommends that you erect your fence one foot in from your property line to properly maintain your fence and to properly maintain your property.

 Do I need a permit to erect a shed?

-A shed is considered an accessory building.
+A shed is considered a one story accessory building.
 A shed 64 SF or less does not require a building permit but needs to maintain zoning bylaw setbacks.
 A shed greater than 64 SF requires a building permit.

 What is considered an Accessory Building?